 The Commission rightly rejected these claims, and yet, here, the Commission is being asked to approve such a delay for a protected quotation with even less information provided.

-This Staff ADF Approval Order's failure to address the asymmetric impact of IntelligentCross's delay mechanism is a fatal flaw.
+Nevertheless, the Staff, FINRA, and Intelligent Cross inexplicably fail to address the asymmetric impact of IntelligentCross's delay mechanism.
+That is a fatal flaw.

 The ADF Proposal Is About IntelligentCross and FINRA, Not Investors